limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-14](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-14.png)

-Now, I can use the same Jedi trick of copying over a RSA public key I control, log in with SSH, and take full control of `demon`'s account.
+Now, I can use the same Jedi trick of copying over the RSA public key I control, log in with SSH, and take full control of `demon`'s account.

 ![screenshot-15](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-15.png)